-To protect recipients CTIA has created a list of prohibited contents that shouldn't be included in any SMS: Sex, Hate, Alcohol, Firearms, and Tobacco or S.H.A.F.T.
-This acronym is used by SMS marketers as a guideline on what specifically not to include in their messages.
-S.H.A.F.T. guidelines should be taken seriously by anyone using SMS to communicate with their consumers to ensure they are compliant with the CTIA, as well as fostering positive relationships with their consumers.
+S.H.A.F.T. guidelines should be taken seriously by anyone using SMS to communicate with their consumers to ensure they are compliant with the C.T.I.A. and foster positive relationships with their consumers.

 SMS content best practices

-Besides S.H.A.F.T. rules we will also block any message that violates our Anti-spam policy, which involves illegal activity such as "phishing" or identity theft scams, unlawful threats, or fraudulent activity.
+Besides S.H.A.F.T. rules, we will also block any messages that violate our Anti-spam policy, which involves illegal activity such as "phishing" or identity theft scams, unlawful threats, or fraudulent activity.

 Direct consent.
-You should collect the consumer consent yourself, and not use consent acquired from a third party.
+You should collect the consumer consent yourself and not use consent acquired from a third party.
 The consumer is expecting a relationship with the business they interacted with.

 Set expectations on frequency.
 You should set the proper expectation with the consumer on how many messages they can expect to receive.
 If you send five texts a month, disclosing "5/msg a month" on the first interaction will result in a positive customer experience.

 Business recognition.
 You should include the business name within the message to ensure that consumers know who they are interacting with and not attempt to hide their identity.

 Length of the message.
 SMS stands for "Short Message Service," which should be considered when formatting a text message.
 Even though concatenated messages exist, we recommend not sending more than a 250-character message to keep the medium a short message platform.